FlorianRaichle/FlorianRaichle/content/projects/Rohrpost/index.md

 It syncs instantly between all of your devices.
 {{< figure src="media/Simulator2.png" class="flex justify-center" height="150" width="150" >}}

+The goal was to find a simple starter project to have a go at app development.
+I was using Windows and iOS and wanted an easy way to share small amounts of data between the two operating systems, without having to email myself.
+Thus I came up with Rohrpost.
+It functions similarly to a messaging app, but only the owner can see their content.
+It is not just copied from one tutorial which is important when learning, but I obviously took inspiration from some blog posts and tutorials.

 ## Technical Highlights
 - Instant Sync using Google Firebase
 - Cross Platform through Flutter